Please click on "Register now" to book on-line.

-For those with little or no experience riding motorcycles, the Basic Course is the perfect place to start.
-Even people returning to the sport after a long absence will find the Basic Course a useful refresher.
+For those with little or no experience riding motorcycles, The Basic Course is the perfect place to start.
+Even people returning to the sport after a long absence will find the Basic Motorcycle Course a useful refresher.

 Want to take the basic course again?
 It is only half price for returning students.
 Our classes fill up fast so don't be disappointed.
 Book now!